 Water and electricity are a dangerous combination.
 If your water heater is electric and you suspect an issue with a heating element, thermostat, or any of the wiring, do not attempt to fix it yourself.
 The first step in any guide is to turn off the power at the breaker box for a reason.
 If you see water leaking near any electrical components or are unsure how to safely disconnect the power, it’s crucial to call a professional.
 An experienced plumber can safely manage the electrical aspects of the repair, protecting you from the serious risk of electrical shock and your home from a potential fire.

-Why a Small Leak is a Big Deal
+Why Even a Small Water Heater Leak Is a Big Deal

 It’s easy to dismiss a small puddle under your water heater as a minor inconvenience.
 You might even be tempted to put a towel down and forget about it.
 But that tiny leak is often a warning sign of a much larger problem.
 Ignoring it can lead to costly structural damage, serious health concerns, and even safety hazards for your family.
 Think of it as your water heater’s way of asking for help before a small issue becomes a full-blown emergency.
 Addressing it quickly not only saves you money and stress but also protects your home and keeps your family safe.